Quantum determinism and completeness restored by indistinguishability and long-time particle detection: Infeasibility of event separation in the Bell experiments

 \subsection{Influence of the source thermal noise on photon pair production}

-A set of pair states produced in an experiment is quite different from what John Bell assumed in his work \cite{Bell}.
+A set of pair states produced in an experiment is quite different from what John Bell assumed in his work \cite{Bell1987}.
 Using a continuous variable formalism associated to photons, we can factorize the polarized state symmetrically if the EPR source is not noisy.
-But in this case, all outcomes in both polarisation directions would occur simultaneously contrary to observations where only one direction is observed.
+But in this case, all outcomes in both polarization directions would occur simultaneously contrary to observations where only one direction is observed.
 A possible explanation for such a discrimination is the inherent thermal noise of the source, like a beam of calcium atoms \cite{Aspect1981,Aspect1982a,Aspect1982b} or a nonlinear crystal \cite{Zeilinger} that generates additional classical photon flux fluctuations blurring the intrinsic quantum ones, creating a set of random pulse events.
 In a particle picture, an itinerant photon shows a Brownian-like dynamics as it interacts with atoms whose motion relative to the detector produces a Doppler shift with a relative frequency change $\sim \sqrt{1/\beta m}/c \sim 10^{-6}$ where $m$ is the mass of the atoms of the source, $c$ the speed of light, and $\beta$ the inverse thermal energy reflecting the temperature statistically determined from the average over the speeds of the atoms in motion.

 In addition to the operator $\hat a_{k,\epsilon}$, we introduce the pair operator $\hat b_{-k,\epsilon}$ both with their specific modes $k,\epsilon$ in one dimension.
 In the interaction representation, the Hamiltonian describing the source of size $L_s$ has the form \cite{Kolobov1989,Navez2001}: